kushthedude/To-Do-App/README.md

 - Navigate to the directory.

-- Install dependencies for frontend(npm install) and for backend(pipenv install)
+- Install dependencies for frontend(yarn install) and for backend(pipenv install)

 **To run** the project:

 - Start backend server by command `python manage.py runserver`.

-- Start frontend by command `npm install`.
+- Start frontend by command `yarn start`.

 - See your app on 'localhost:3000'